jvalteren/Seaside-Wiki/Seaside320Changelog.md

 ## GemStone/S related improvements
   * dedicated cache implementation
   * configurations hold on to bindings instead of classes
-  * no longer uses a fork of Seaside-Core and Seaside-Session
+  * no longer uses a fork of Seaside-Core, Seaside-Session and Seaside-Environment

 # Issues Resolved #